My grandmother was born in a turf house, so it is not so long ago that turf houses were inhabited here in Iceland. Times have changed, for sure.

-When I last visited Laufás a tourist had stopped his car in the middle of the road above Laufás, and ran out and took photos left and right.
-What he didn't know was that if he had driven just a a short distance ahead there he would find a parking lot and the entrance to Laufás.
+The first time I visited Laufás a tourist had stopped his car in the middle of the road above Laufás, and ran out and took photos left and right.
+What he didn't know was that if he had driven just a short distance ahead there he would find a car park and the entrance to Laufás.

 There has been a church at Laufás since early Christianity in Iceland.
 The present church at Laufás was built in 1865 and was dedicated to the Apostle Paul in Catholicism.

-In the church you will see a very decorative pulpit from 1698.
+In the church, you will see a very decorative pulpit from 1698.
 And I love the christening font, it was all lit up in the sunlight when I visited the church, ever so lovely.

 Laufás is close to the village Grenivík on road 83, 30 km away from Akureyri.
 Coming from Akureyri get off ring-road 1 before you drive up on the mountain to Víkurskarð.
-Laufás is located at 65° 53,639'N, 18° 4,344'W.
+To reach this area you can rent a car either in Reykjavík or in Akureyri.